Perils of Parallelism: Transaction Fee Mechanisms under Execution Uncertainty: Introduction

 \section{Introduction}

 As the throughput of consensus protocols continues to improve, the throughput bottleneck of blockchains has switched to execution \cite{ponnapalli2021rainblock}.
-Parallel execution, i.e., running multiple transactions on parallel threads, is a promising approach to increase execution throughput.
-However, in blockchains supporting Turing-complete smart contracts, resource contention among transactions cannot be decided without pre-executing.
-As a result, contention may undermine the benefit of parallelism.
-For example, if two \textit{interdependent} transactions are scheduled to execute in parallel \cite{heimbach2024defi}, one of the two would either have to fail and re-execute later (as in Monad~\cite{Monad}), or stall and lock system objects until it can resume executing.
+Parallel execution, i.e., running multiple transactions on parallel threads, is a prominent approach to increase execution throughput either used currently or slated for future upgrades by chains like Sui~\cite{suigas}, Solana~\cite{solanafoundation_2019}, Monad~\cite{Monad}, and Ethereum~\cite{AccessLists}.
+However, in blockchains supporting Turing-complete smart contracts, resource contention among transactions cannot be decided without pre-execution.
+As a result, contention may undermine parallelism's benefits.
+E.g., if two \textit{interdependent} transactions are scheduled to execute in parallel, one of the two would either have to fail and re-execute later (as in Monad~\cite{Monad}), or stall and lock system objects until it can resume executing.
 Transaction failure harms the system's user experience, while locking introduces overhead and forces serialization at contention points.

 In both cases, execution is either slowed down or system's capacity is not fully used, defeating the purpose of parallelism.
 Worse, current designs do not charge transactions for locking capacity that eventually goes unused, thereby harming revenue \cite{yaish2024speculative}.
 A proper fee mechanism can alleviate these issues by pricing the externalities of contention and charging transactions that contribute significantly to the critical path.
 Thus, a natural question arises: \emph{can we design a fee mechanism that accounts for the impact of transactions on parallel execution?}